Inebriateduck/JP-lab-records/DF002-pipeline_patching_boogaloo.md

 Reimplementing multithreading results in a crash at anything over 48 threads in OPENBLAS / OPENMP.
 Even more confusing is that sometimes the warning will pop up but no crash occurs...

 Anyways I think I've got this section of the pipeline working now.
+See DF003 for information on use and outputs.